URL Encoder / Decoder

 What's the difference between encodeURI and encodeURIComponent?

-encodeURI encodes a full URL but preserves characters that have special meaning (like / and ?). encodeURIComponent encodes everything including those special characters, making it suitable for encoding individual query parameter values.
+encodeURI encodes a full URL but preserves characters that have special meaning (like / and ?). encodeURIComponent encodes everything including those special characters, making it suitable for individual query parameter values.

 Why do spaces appear as %20 or +?